General Retail Award Rates 2025/26: Pay Scales & Penalties

 If you only skim one section, make it this one:

-- Award coverage – does MA000004 actually apply?
+- Award coverage – does MA000004 actually apply to your business and this employee?

-- Employment type – full-time, part-time or casual.
+- Employment type – full-time, part-time, casual.

 Example adult minimum hourly rates (ordinary hours):